Lyn-DA/simply-meditation/README.md

 - Simple content that the user can skim read
 - Accessibility

+## User Stories

+### First-time User
+- As a first-time user, I want to know what meditation classes are on offer
+- As a first-time user, I want to know how much it's going to cost me to attend a class
+- As a first-time user, I want to know the location where the classes are being held
+- As a first-time user, I want to know a little more about meditation
+- As a first-time user, I want to know a little more about the business
+- As a first-time user, I want to send a message and enquire about attending a class

+### Returning User
+- As a returning user, I want to change my regular meditation class and try something new
+- As a returning user, I want to find the contact details of the business
+- As a returning user, I want to connect with the business via social media
+- As a returning user, I want to get directions to the business to send to a friend

 ## Features
 The site consists of three pages and sixteen features